raghvmaheshwari/Port-Sanner/README.md

 ```terminal
 python portscanner.py
 ```
-3. Follow the prompt to enter the target host and desired options.
+3. Follow the prompt to enter the target/s host.
 4. View the report of open ports in the terminal.

 ## Contributions